ecnepsnai/otto/docs/script.md

 For example: `bash <script>`, `python <python file>`.

-An Otto agent can run multiple scripts in parallel, and scripts can be aborted by the user during execution.
-Aborted scripts are killed with SIGTERM.
+The Otto agent can run multiple unique scripts in parallel and scripts can be aborted during execution.
+Aborted scripts are terminated with SIGTERM.

 By default scripts run with their working directory set to a temporary directory, unless the working directory is specified by the script configuration.

+When a script is running, its standard output and error are copied to a file within a temporary directory created by the agent.

 ## Environment Variables